teaching-data-science/intro2ml/chapters/chapter01.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-02-basics-supervisedlearning"> The primary focus of this course is on the so-called "supervised" ML, i.e., we would like to use ML to predict something.
-In the present chapter, we explain what supervised ML is and what goals it has.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-02-basics-supervisedlearning"> The primary focus of this course is supervised learning.
+In supervised learning, the value of a random variable shall be predicted by a ML model using input data.
+In this section, we explain the components of supervised learning.</a>
   </p>
 </section>